Iterable/iterable-swift-sdk/README.md

 [IterableAPI initializeWithApiKey:@"<your-api-key>" launchOptions:launchOptions config:config]
 ```

-> &#x26A0; In past versions of the SDK, the `pushIntegrationName` needed to be set, but this is not necessary anymore, unless the config is referencing an existing integration or you have custom integration names.
-By default, the `pushIntegrationName` is set to the bundle ID of the app; this is what we recommend.
-To view your existing integrations, navigate to **Settings > Mobile Apps**.
+> &#x26A0; In prior versions of the SDK, it was necessary to explicitly set the
+> `IterableAPI.pushIntegrationName` property.
+This property now defaults to
+> the bundle ID of the app, so it's no longer necessary modify it unless you're
+> using a custom integration name (different from the bundle ID).
+To view your
+> existing integrations, navigate to **Settings > Mobile Apps**.

 ### 3. Set a userId or email